Please note that all these aspects are subject to change in accordance with Ministry of Education (MOE) and/or Health (MOH)

-The Affirmation Form must be completed satisfactorily once the temperature check is passed for those unable to scan the QR code (or not carrying a mobile device).
+An Affirmation Form must be completed satisfactorily once the temperature check is passed for those unable to scan the QR code (or not carrying a mobile device).

-Students who have passed the temperature check and completed the QR Code/Affirmation Form satisfactorily stay on the bus and will be dropped off at the Prep School or Main ReceptionAny pupil with a temperature over 37.5 will be required to wait in the Pavilion for a re-test to be taken.
+Students who have passed the temperature check and completed the My Sejahtera Application/Affirmation Form satisfactorily stay on the bus and will be dropped off at the Prep School or Main ReceptionAny pupil with a temperature over 37.5 will be required to wait in the Pavilion for a re-test to be taken.
 If, after further attempts, a pupil’s temperature is still high, parents will be contacted and asked to collect their child.
 In the meantime the child will be cared for in isolation by College staff.

-Once pupils have passed the temperature check they will be dropped-off at their Boarding House or the Prep School KS2 door entrance
+Once pupils have passed the temperature check they will be dropped-off at their Boarding House or the Prep School KS2 door entrance.

-This procedure will also apply to any pupils arriving at the main guard house in a private vehicle (whether with parents or in a taxi)
+This procedure will also apply to any pupils arriving at the main guard house in a private vehicle (whether with parents or in a taxi).